saurabhpro/Web/Angular/tut-weather-widget-app/README.md

 ## commit 1.2
 adding the service method to get current location and print thst on browser console

+## commit 1.3
-Next - get that location and use darksky.net to get the weather
+use reactiveX obsrvable to get the positions and weather